5 Minutes Prep - 2 Hour Interactive Lesson!

 3. Jigsaws are a four-skills approach, integrating listening, speaking, reading and writing into each lesson.
 Each student is required to speak.
 Stories improve listening skills.
 Group questions practice writing skills.

-4. Both individual and group accountability are built into the process.
+4. Both individual and group accountability are built in.

 5. Memorization trains the ear in the syntax patterns of English.